danmarino1/data_science_practice/explaining_nlp.md

 ### What are the two training stages in BERT, and what happens in each stage?
 Pre-training and fine-tuning are the two training stages.
 Pre-Training is far more computationally expensive than fine-tuning is.

+- In the pre-training phase, the model is given a large corpus of data and both Next Sentence Prediction (NSP) and Masked Language Modelling (MLM) are applied.
+- In the fine-tuning phase, the model is given additional data (usually much less than what it is pre-trained on) to provide the model with additional information on specific topics.
+Fine tuning data could calibrate the model for tasks like sentiment analysis or clustering, or it could be used for giving the model internal information on a company or updated facts on a topic.

 ### How does BERT handle out-of-vocabulary words?
 BERT handles out of vocabulary words by gathering components of the words themselves.
 It then encodes the out-of-vocabulary words according to its components.